 Added to this is the problem of methane gas, which is created as waste breaks down.
 Methane is a greenhouse gas and a contributor to global warming.
 Of course, landfills are designed to help reduce the amount of methane created as much as possible, but it is still created.
 It’s then collected and dealt with (typically by burning it) as it’s extremely dangerous and flammable.

 This means that keeping compostable materials in landfills is not just pointless, but also hazardous.

 Even worse, much of our garbage doesn’t even end up in landfills–it ends up on our beaches and in our oceans, where its impact is much, much worse.

 - We need to reduce food waste, and compost the waste that we do create.

-- We need to compost any non-food items that are compostable (such as cotton swabs, hair and nail clippings, wooden chopsticks, and paper towel).
+- We need to compost any non-food items that are compostable (such as cotton swabs, wooden chopsticks, and paper towel).
 These should not be put into landfills.

 - We need to drastically reduce the waste that goes into landfills, by switching to compostable alternatives (such as compostable floss and bamboo toothbrushes) or, when possible, reusables (such as handkerchiefs and no-waste period products).